 Now is the time to prepare yourself for these changes.
 While enjoying your kids’ remaining days at home, it’s important to plan for what is to come rather than simply ignoring it.
 Your kids will be gone soon, therefore now is the time to figure out how you will cope with the sadness of the new season.

 Try the following 3 techniques to help you prepare yourself for an empty nest.

 While your kids are enjoying their freedom in independent living, you too can rejoice in your newfound freedom away from the kids and their limiting schedules.

-You’ll be able to host dinner parties on weeknights, lounge around with your spouse without sharing the TV, take vacations during the school year, join clubs, or become more active in your church community.
+You’ll be able to lounge around with your spouse without sharing the TV, and host dinner parties on weeknights, take vacations during the school year, join clubs, or become more active in your church community.

 This is the time to rediscover your interests.
 For so long, you’ve put your wants on the backburner.
 But now you can fully explore your interests and find a hobby that helps you feel needed, appreciated, and offers gratification.

 After raising the children for so many years, living alone with your spouse is something that may feel new to you again.
 Now is the moment to feel like newlyweds!
 Reconnect with one another on a deeper level than you have in the last 20 years or so.